stall with various oriental spices in local bazaar

 The story of the Marrakesh Almedina begins with the city itself.
 Founded in the 11th century, this district has witnessed centuries of Moroccan history.
 Almedina has played a significant role in shaping the nation from the Almoravid dynasty to the Saadian rulers.

 Almedina’s architecture is a testament to the diverse cultural influences shaping Morocco.
 Arab, Berber and Moorish elements meld seamlessly to create a unique visual tapestry.
-Intricate tilework, ornate arches, and stunning courtyards characterize the buildings here.
+The buildings here feature intricate tilework, ornate arches, and stunning courtyards.

 The Labyrinthine Streets